-Periodic health exams and well-baby care Services are covered only when received from an In-Network Primary Care Provider.
+Periodic health exams and well-baby care Services are covered in full only when received In-Network.
 These services are covered as stated in your Benefit Summary.
 Your provider will determine which tests are necessary for your physical exam according to your medical history and your current health status.
 More frequent exams will be covered if your provider determines that they are necessary.
-Vision and hearing screening services are covered when performed during a periodic health examination or well-baby care examination.
+Vision and hearing screening services are covered when performed during a periodic health examination or well-baby care examination, and as indicated in section 4.1.9.
 In order for a child to be eligible for benefits for routine newborn baby care, the child must be properly enrolled as outlined in section 8.
 Ancillary Services, such as immunizations, are covered at the specified benefit level when billed by the provider.